Consumer Medicine Information

 a family history of heart or blood vessel disease

-7.you have any allergies to any other medicines or any other substances, such as foods, preservatives or dyes.
+7. you have any allergies to any other medicines or any other substances, such as foods,

 Taking other medicines